 — Return OCJ 231pm – Arrive MIA – 527pm

-American is flying the Envoy E-175, which carries about 80 passengers.
+American will be flying the Envoy E-175, which carries about 80 passengers.

 So you won’t be bouncing around in a twin-prop Otter all the way from MIA.

 Here is a pic of the E-175.
 So it’s a good size jet.

 The interior is a 2 + 1 configuration.
 So your travel partner can sit alone if they don’t like to get up and down for your potty breaks.

 Just in case you have not flown into Ian Fleming International Airport (which is like a trip back to the 60’s)